 This film provides examples of:

 - A Boy and His X: Beans the frog is Mark's confidant.
-The fact that nobody seems to care about Beans' death is what convinces Mark to run away to Midland.
+The fact that nobody seems to care about Beans' death is what convinces Mark to run away.

 - Actually Pretty Funny: "You soaked his underpants in meat.
 That was wrong.
 Funny!
 But wrong."